Quickly exit this site by pressing the Escape key Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Not only that, but it is an offence to make a malicious or hoax call to the emergency services.
-Hoax callers could face a maximum penalty of up to six months in prison or a fine of £5,000.
 All calls to the emergency services are recorded and we can always trace the number, even if the call is made from a withheld number or a public phone box.

 If your friend or family member needed to contact the police in an emergency, think how you would feel if they were unable to get assistance because the operator had been busy on a hoax call.